-- 4. When agencies provide notice to regulated persons of an action taken during an investigation, inspection, audit, or prosecution, they should specify if an algorithmic tool provided a meaningful basis for taking that action, consistent with existing legal requirements. - 5.
-Consistent with legal requirements, agencies should notify the public on their websites of algorithmic tools they meaningfully use to investigate, inspect, audit, or gather evidence to discover non-compliance by regulated entities, along with information about the sources and nature of the data used by such tools. - 6.
-Agencies that meaningfully use or are considering using algorithmic tools in regulatory enforcement should engage with persons interested in or affected by the use of such tools to identify possible benefits and harms associated with their use. - 7.
-Agencies that use algorithmic tools to perform regulatory enforcement tasks should provide effective processes whereby persons can voice concerns or file complaints regarding the use or outcome resulting from the use of such tools so that agencies may respond or take corrective action. - 8.
-The Chief AI Officer Council should facilitate collaboration and the exchange of information among agencies that use or are considering using algorithmic tools in regulatory enforcement.
+- 116 5.
+Consistent with legal requirements, Agencies agencies should notify the public on 117 their websites of any algorithmic tools they use to investigate, inspect, audit, or gather 118 evidence to discover non-compliance by regulated entities, consistent with existing 119 legal requirements along with information about the data used by such tools.
+120 6.
+Agencies that use or are considering using algorithmic tools in regulatory 121 enforcement should engage with persons interested in or affected by the use of such 122 tools to identify possible benefits and harms associated with their use.

+may respond or take corrective action.